DarinNaoroji15/Log-Analysis-in-Linux-and-Splunk/Log Analysis in Linux.md

 14. To view the key words or anything that occurs in the log file.

-- Type in the command: cat ex191112.log | grep (input keyword of your choice)
+- Type in the command: cat file.log | grep (input keyword of your choice)

 * It is important to ensure proper pronuciation or spelling is used or no results will generate.